Gravitational Multipoles in Five Dimensions: Examples

 \subsection{Black rings}

-We will discuss the multipoles of black rings in this Section, first focusing on the simple case of black rings with one angular momentum before moving on to the more general two-angular momenta case.
+We will discuss the mass and current multipoles of black rings in this Section, first focusing on the simple case of black rings with one angular momentum before moving on to the more general two-angular momenta case.